 E.J.
 Bartells Company

 Established in 1923, the E.J.
-Bartells Company supplies insulation and fabric materials to numerous major companies throughout the United States.
-Some of the more well-known companies that the E.J.
-Bartells Company supplied their materials to include Boeing, Intel, Xerox, and Apollo Sheet Metal, among many others.
+Bartells Company supplies insulation and fabric materials to major companies throughout the U.S. Some of the more well-known companies that the E.J.
+Bartells Company supplied materials to include Boeing, Intel, Xerox, and Apollo Sheet Metal.

 Although E.J.
-Bartells’ goal was to provide “the most complete line of insulation/refractory products and services available on the market,” the company ended up on the receiving end of a string of mesothelioma lawsuits after using asbestos from the 1920s until the 1970s.
+Bartells’ goal was to provide “the most complete line of insulation/refractory products and services available on the market,” the company ended up facing numerous mesothelioma lawsuits as a result of worker asbestos exposure.
 In 2000, the company stopped doing business, but a private company revamped it in 2001 and renamed it just E.J.
 Bartells.
 It has several branches throughout Oregon.

-One of most highly-profiled cases against the E.J.
-Bartells Company occurred when the spouse of a former electrician filed a wrongful death lawsuit against several companies, including E.J.
+One high-profile case against the company happened when the spouse of a former electrician filed a wrongful death lawsuit against several companies, including E.J.
 Bartells.
-The electrician died from pleural mesothelioma after excessive asbestos exposure, and a jury found E.J.
-Bartells at least partially responsible for his death.
+The electrician died from pleural mesothelioma after excessive asbestos exposure.
+A jury found E.J.
+Bartells partially responsible for his death.
 The victim’s spouse won $1.5 million in economic damages, $3 million in punitive damages, and an additional $307,000 in compensatory damages.

 E.J.
-Bartells was once again hit with another wrongful death lawsuit when the family of a former employee sued the company for the employee’s death benefits, disability benefits, and funeral costs.
-The E.J.
+Bartells was again hit with another wrongful death lawsuit when the family of a former employee sued the company for the employee’s death benefits, disability benefits, and funeral costs.
+E.J.
 Bartells Company settled the case and in turn, the family of the deceased received monthly payments of $750 over the course of the next 20 years.